-The bill makes three changes with respect to a recommendation for pardon, commutation, or parole of an offender who is serving a prison term or term of imprisonment for any designated violence-related or sex-related offense.
-First, for an offender who is serving a prison term or term of imprisonment for any designated violence-related or sex-related offense, the bill permits any person to send to the APA at any time prior to the APA's recommendation of a pardon or commutation or the granting of a parole for an offender serving a prison term or term of imprisonment for any designated violence-related or sex-related offense a written statement relative to the offense and the pending action.
+The bill makes three changes with respect to a recommendation for pardon or commutation or a grant of a parole for an offender who is serving a prison term or term of imprisonment for any offense.
+First, for an offender who is serving a prison term or term of imprisonment for any offense, the bill permits any person to send to the APA at any time prior to the APA's recommendation of a pardon or commutation or the granting of a parole for the offender a written statement relative to the offense and the pending action.
 This right to make a statement is in addition to and independent of the right of a victim to make a statement as otherwise permitted in a pardon, commutation, or parole consideration, pursuant to R.C.
 2930.17, or as otherwise permitted, and this right is in addition to and independent of the authority for a judge or prosecuting attorney to furnish statements and information, make recommendations, and give testimony in a pardon, commutation, or parole consideration, the right of a prosecuting attorney, judge, or victim to give testimony or submit a statement at a full parole board hearing, and any other right or duty of a person to present information or make a statement.
 (R.C.
 2967.12(H).)

-Second, the bill requires the APA to consider any written statement of any person, submitted as described in the preceding paragraph, before recommending pardon or commutation of a sentence or before granting a parole to an offender serving a prison term or term of imprisonment for any designated violence-related or sex-related offense (R.C.
+Second, the bill requires the APA to consider any written statement of any person, submitted as described in the preceding paragraph, before recommending pardon or commutation of a sentence or before granting a parole to an offender serving a prison term or term of imprisonment for any offense (R.C.
 2967.03).

-Third, the bill specifies that if an offender is serving a prison term or term of imprisonment for any designated violence-related or sex-related offense, DRC must post on the database the offender's name and notice of the right of any person to submit a written statement regarding the pending action.
-This database entry must be made at the same time the prosecuting attorney and the judge are notified of the pendency of a pardon, commutation, or parole.
+Third, the bill specifies that if an offender is serving a prison term or term of imprisonment for any offense, DRC must post on the database it maintains under the bill the offender's name and notice of the right of any person to submit a written statement regarding the pending pardon, commutation, or parole action.
+This database entry must be made at the same time the prosecuting attorney and the judge are notified of the pendency of the pardon, commutation, or parole.
 DRC must also provide any notice of further consideration of pardon, commutation, or parole on the database at least ten days before the further consideration if the initial notice was posted on the database as required.
 Failure to comply with this posting requirement does not give any rights or grounds for appeal or post-conviction relief to the person serving the sentence.
-(R.C.
 2967.12(A), (C), and (F).)